sandeephgowda8618/KissanDial/README.md

 ## Solution

 KissanDial addresses these challenges by providing a centralized, easily accessible platform for farmers to obtain accurate and timely information.
-By leveraging advanced technologies, KissanDial ensures that farmers receive relevant updates and can make informed decisions.
+By leveraging advanced technologies, KissanDial ensures that farmers receive up-to-date details to support their agricultural decisions.

 ## How It Works